trallard/pycon2020-azure-functions/docs/04_datafunction.rst

 -------------
 To demonstrate the capabilities of Azure functions for data processing scenarios, we will build the following pipeline:

 #.
 Collect data from the `StackExchange API <https://api.stackexchange.com/>`_ using the timer trigger.
-We will focus on etxracting questions from StackOverflow within a time range and with specific tags.
+We will focus on extracting questions from StackOverflow within a time range and with specific tags.
 #.
 Store the raw data in our Azure storage account.
 #.
 Trigger the processing function that cleans the data and leaves it in a usable format.